alinso/java-examples/examples/java-se/image/rgb-image-filters/README.md

 # RGB Image Filters

-This example shows how to filter images using one predefined and four custom *RGB image filters* (extensions of `java.awt.image.RGBImageFilter` class).
+This example shows how to filter images using "RGB image filters", which are extensions of the `java.awt.image.RGBImageFilter` class.

-The four custom filters are:
+The example code uses one predefined filter (`javax.swing.GrayFilter`) and the following four custom filters:

 * `AverageDesaturationImageFilter`: a filter for an "average" desaturation using the classic formula *Gray = (Red + Green + Blue) / 3* .